Keep your current website when you add your domain to Office 365

-If you already have a website that uses the domain you’re adding, like www.fourthcoffee.com, be sure to answer "Yes" when the setup wizard asks about your website.
+If you already have a website outside of Office 365 that uses the domain you’re adding, like www.fourthcoffee.com, select No, I have an existing website or prefer to manage my own DNS records.
 Then the wizard will guide you to set up your domain with your domain's DNS records hosted at your current DNS host.
-This is the best option if you have a website outside Office 365.
 If you don't have a website, you can opt to have Office 365 set up and manage DNS for your domain instead.

-Still want to have Office 365 manage DNS for your domain?
-You'll need to redirect to your current website
+Want to have Office 365 manage DNS for your domain anyway (not recommended)?
+You must redirect to your current website

-But if you want Office 365 to manage DNS for your domain, you can set up redirection from Office 365 to your current website.
-If you don't set up redirection, people won't be able to get to your website after you add your domain to Office 365 and change your domain's nameservers to point to Office 365 nameservers.
+If you still want Office 365 to manage DNS for your domain, you may be able to set up redirection from Office 365 to your current website.
+If you don't set up redirection using a static address for your website, people won't be able to get to your website after you add your domain to Office 365 and change your domain's nameservers to point to Office 365 nameservers.

-(Why?
+Why is access to your website affected?
 Because nameserver settings tell web browsers, and other Internet services, where to look for your domain.
 After you change your domain's nameservers to Office 365, so Office 365 can manage DNS for your domain, web browsers will look for your website at Office 365.
-Since your website is hosted by a different service, the site won't be found.)Add your domain to Office 365 and set up redirection to your website
+Since your website is hosted by a different service, the site won't be found.Add your domain to Office 365 and set up redirection to your website

 Before you begin, you will need a static IP address or FQDN for your current website.
 Contact your website hosting provider to get the IP address or FQDN.
 (Using a dynamic IP address, such as the address returned when you run a program like Ping, will not let you set up reliable redirection because the IP address can change at any time.)